Trains in Italy

 All seats are 1st class, therefore a 1st class Interrail Pass is required to travel on this train.
 If you have a 2nd Class Interrail Pass you will need to buy a ticket.

-2nd class Pass holders can travel between Rome and Fiumicino airport with Frecciarossa trains.
+2nd class Pass holders can travel between Rome Tiburtina, Rome Ostiense and Fiumicino airport with Regional trains.

 Domestic high-speed trains

-Le Frecce high-speed trains (formerly known as Eurostar Italia) are modern and comfortable.
+Le Frecce high-speed trains are modern and comfortable.
 All trains have air-conditioning, luggage racks, power sockets, refreshments and usually a restaurant car.

 Frecciarossa (FR)

-Connects the main Italian cities from north to south.
+- Connects the main Italian cities from north to south on high speed lines.

 - Reservations are required.